 Nothing is static in life or at the end of life.
 Your senior may have had some specific goals and plans for the end of her life, but her health may change dramatically in ways that she doesn’t expect.
 She may need to explore end-of-life care options sooner than she expected, but if you’ve had these conversations, it can be a lot easier to adjust to those changing needs.

 Planning the end of her life can be a powerful decision for your senior.
 She has the opportunity to continue to make choices, rather than letting her situation dictate the terms of how she’s going to spend the rest of her life.

 If you are considering end-of-life care in Grass Valley, CA, for an aging loved one, please contact the caring staff at PIC Comfort Care today.
 Call (530) 885-9948.

-- Why Is Advance Care Planning So Vital for Seniors? - January 26, 2023
+- Why Is Early Hospice Admission Important for Seniors? - November 10, 2023